redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 Followed by another text below "New York, Paris, Singapore and Japan."
 With the following characteristics: `text-aligned: center`,text is bolded `<b></b>`, `font-color: pink`, `lang= eng-us`, `font:family: courier`.

 Observer proper HTML nesting.
-Run the program to view the result.
+Render the HTML code to view the result.

 ```html